crossplane-contrib/provider-ansible/README.md

 ## Overview

-provider-ansible is the Crossplane infrastructure provider for Ansible.
+This `provider-ansible` is the Crossplane infrastructure provider for Ansible.

 The Ansible provider adds support for the `AnsibleRun` managed resource that represents the Ansible content(s).
 The configuration of the ansible content may be